altaga/Near-Extinct-Bird-Detector/README.md

 <img src="https://i.ibb.co/ydtTqB2/image.png" width="600">

-Ya con esto el device mandara los datos a AWS IoT.
+With this, the device will send the data to AWS IoT.

 <img src="./Images/iot.png" width="600">

 # WebPage Deploy:

-El despliegue de la pagina web se realizo mediante ReactJS y AWS-SDK para javascript.
+The deployment of the web page was done using ReactJS and AWS-SDK for javascript.

 <img src="./Images/deks.png">